kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 $$
 (\boldsymbol{\delta}^L)^T = \nabla L(\textbf{a}^L) \ \textbf{J}_{\textbf{a}^L}(\textbf{z}^L).
 $$
-In order to remain conform with the notation we used when describing the forward propagation for `batch_size` training examples at once, we will transpose both sides of the above equation, so that the result of BP1.2 is an expression where each column represents a different training example, i.e.
+In order to remain conform with the notation we used when describing the forward propagation for `batch_size` training examples at once, we will first transpose both sides of the above equation to
 $$
 \boldsymbol{\delta}^L
 = (\textbf{J}_{\textbf{a}^L}(\textbf{z}^L))^T \ (\nabla L(\textbf{a}^L))^T